Staying Safe in the Time of Covid19 (updated May 10, 2021)

 We will have busses to Camp this year as normal.
 All campers will be required to have their temperature taken and use hand sanitizer before boarding the bus.
 Masks will be required.

-Parent/guardians may choose to drive your camper to Camp.
+Parent/guardians may choose to drive their camper to Camp.
 Campers will need to be dropped off at Rounders Field where they will have their temperature checked upon arrival.
 Parents will be asked to remain in their cars and will not be able to stay or tour Camp after drop off.

 Very little will need to be changed with our meals at Camp since we already eat only with our small groups in an outside location.
 Campers will notice that the tables will be farther apart, meal service will be altered to limit contact between other groups (no gophers this year), and a few other changes.